How we see it. A real place where magic happens

 Diana has always dreamed of living in a nature reserve and of having a small farmyard of animals.
-She is a practising and teaching psychotherapist.
+She trained, practised and taught as a clinical psychotherapist.

-Diana and Johan are also involved in community development in the area and work on various conservation projects.
+Diana and Johan have also been involved in community development in the area and work on various conservation projects.

 Our Home Team

-Living and working on the farm are Charles and Priscilla Chigwedere, Doubt Chivasa, Virginia and Tracey Nyamayedenga.
-Tapiwa Nduna and our longest working employee, Basil Majaja.
+Living and working on the farm are Charles and Priscilla Chigwedere, Doubt Chivasa, Virginia Nyamayedenga.
+Rose and Arlington Mubani and our longest working employee, Basil Majaja.
 There is currently one child living on the farm, Nadia Majaja.

 The Events Team